danieldanielecki/Thesis-App/README.md

 + `ng e2e` - run end-to-end tests.
 + `ng test` - run unit tests.
 + `npm run dep-graph` - run dependency graph.
-+ More can be found on [Nx official project website](https://nrwl.io/nx/guide-nx-workspace), or [Angular CLI documentation](https://angular.io/cli).
++ For Angular CLI, and Nx more can be found on [Nx official project website](https://nrwl.io/nx/guide-nx-workspace), or [Angular CLI documentation](https://angular.io/cli).
 To simplify management of these commands Angular Console, as an extension to Visual Studio Code is used for more sophisticated scenarios.
++ `git log --all --decorate --graph --oneline` - log commits of repository in a human friendly way.
++ `git diff --color-words` - display difference between commit, and working tree with distinguishing between words colors.

 ## Commits convention